 With the help of the institute, my goal is to empower people and improve society through AI.
 To accomplish this, it is important that we advance the possibilities but also our understanding of how we can work, play, and learn together with AI.

-– Casper Harteveld, Core Member, EAI
+– Casper Harteveld, Affiliate Faculty, Core Faculty, EAI

 Casper Harteveld is an associate professor of game design, with appointments in the Department of Art and Design and affiliated appointments in the Khoury College of Computer Sciences, the School of Law, the Department of Electrical and Computer Engineering, and the Department of Mechanical and Industrial Engineering.
 He is also a core faculty member of the Center for Design and Global Resilience Institutes and works closely with marine science, public policy, and business faculty.